naftalimurgor/bitgesell-arm/README.md

 - To setup Docker on your Raspberry PI follow this [quick guide](https://www.simplilearn.com/tutorials/docker-tutorial/raspberry-pi-docker)

-## Really Fast Quick Start
+## Really Fast Quick Start (Requires QEMU/KVM to build on non-ARM CPUs)

-To get started off quickly, pull the image from DockerHub:
+To get started off quickly,from your Raspberry PI 4, pull the image from DockerHub:

 ```sh
 docker pull naftalimurgor/bgld-arm